TylerNakamura/tylernakamura.github.io/big-island.md

 Interesting facts about the Big Island:
 - It hosts 10 of the world’s 14 climate zones.
-- The island continues to grow due to ongoing eruptions from Kīlauea.
+- The island continues to grow due to ongoing eruptions (40 acres/year).
 - Mauna Kea is the tallest mountain on Earth when measured from its base to its summit.
+(33,500 feet)
-- The Big Island is larger than all the other Hawaiian islands combined.
+- The Big Island is larger than all the other Hawaiian islands combined (4,028 square miles).
 - It boasts beaches with green, black, and white sand.
-- Mauna Loa is the largest active volcano on the planet.
 - South Point is the southernmost point in the United States.
+(18° 55' N latitude)
-- The Big Island is the youngest of Hawaii’s above-water islands.
+- The Big Island is the youngest of Hawaii’s above-water islands (500,000y).

-Here is an unordered list of my favorite places to hike and explore the outdoors on the big island.

 ___